DaveMielke/NBP/b2g/doc/UserInterface/ImportantScreens/home.rst

      1) Go to the home screen.
      2) Open the ``Apps`` drawer (on the favourites bar).

-  2) Navigate to the label of the app that you'd like to add.
+  2) Navigate to the app that you'd like to add.

   3) Press Space+Dot8+home (dots 123456).